AnthemLights64/FYPproject/README.md

 - **Role Management**
 Users who have permission to this page can create role, delete role and set role permission.
 Role permissions will determine which modules the user can access.
 When users are created, each user is given a role.
 Example:

+If you have any question on this project, please don't hesitate to contact me at 20091572@mail.wit.ie